zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/platform/clusters.md

 ## App View

 You can select the cluster name to show only the clusters for any specific app.
 Additionally, you can upgrade your fleet across every cloud provider and region with a single click to the latest version of your app.
+You can also destroy your cluster and namespace from here.

-## Fleet Upgrades & Rollout Restarts
+### Fleet Upgrades & Rollout Restarts

 You can also upgrade your fleet across every cloud provider and region with a single click to the latest version of your app.

 ![Screenshot 2023-11-10 at 10 57 34PM](https://github.com/zeus-fyi/zeus/assets/17446735/f9552076-d05b-4713-a2d0-cbc7a0b3c1d5)

-## App Deployment via UI
+### App Deployment via UI

 Once you've created your app, you can then visit the app page and review the app's details and best cloud provider and region option that makes best sense for your app.
 It uses your workload config to filter out servers that don't meet